Berichte 2020

 mit dem Bericht des Vorstandes von 2019

-On Saturday, January 11, 2020 found the free study day for those interested at the Namibia Support Association in Pfedelbach.
+On Saturday, January 11, 2020 found the free Study day for those interested at the Namibia Support Association in Pfedelbach.

 Topics: Gives people trust and income